What is Leadership Jones?

 - Ensure broad community future leadership by recruiting emerging leaders with diverse social, economic and professional backgrounds

-Leadership Jones begins with a mandatory meet and greet.
-After the meet and greet, full day follow-up sessions are held once a month.
-Five full-day sessions are held each subsequent month to focus on community sectors such as Area Economy, Education, State Government, Media, Arts & Culture, Civil & Criminal Justice and Quality of Life.
+Leadership Jones consists of Six full-day sessions that focus on community sectors such as Area Economy, Education, State Government, Media, Arts & Culture and Quality of Life.
 At the end of the program, graduates will be honored in a graduation ceremony.

 In addition, each Leadership Jones class is required to develop a class project which will have current and lasting community impact for Jones.